gaurgv/gaurgv/README.md

 - 👋 ¡Hola!, I’m Gaurav
 - 👀 I’m interested in Machine Learning, Data Science, and Data engineering
-- 🌱 I’m currently learning Data engineering
+- 🌱 I’m currently learning Data Science and Analytics
 - 💞️ I'm a hobbyist game developer and I'm pretty good at Unity and Unreal Engine
 - 🎮 When on a break, I play video games, perform photogrammetry, create cinematic shots using UE5
 - 🎵 Synthwave